CoderNaveen/Transactions/README.md

 # Transactions

 The Transactions App is a simple application that allows users to track their expenses and income.
 It provides a user-friendly interface to add, view, and calculate the total amount of transactions.
+This app is made for JobGet.

 ## Features